g

 Cream Types and Descriptions

 Cream is a key component of many low carb recipes because the fat in cream gives foods a delicious flavor and texture.
-This chart shows the percentage fat, so if for example you have Double Cream and really need Heavy Cream, you know how much to dilute it.
+This chart shows the percentage fat, so if for example you have Double Cream and need Heavy Cream, you know how much to dilute it.

 Higher fat creams tend to taste better, have a richer texture, and don't curdle as easily when used in cooking.